 To collapse your saddle rack when you're not using it turn it around and hang it the other way.

 This type of saddle rack is also portable.
 Just install eyebolts anywhere you want to hang it.

 While this style of saddle rack is pretty straight forward, there are at least a couple of common options you can choose from when making one.

-For one option, you can put the "J" hook on either 2X4.
-In the photos above you'll notice we placed the "J" hook on the 2X4 that was on it's edge.
-This makes the finished saddle rack look like an upside-down letter "T."
+For one option, you can put the "J" hook on the "skinny" 2X4 (the one on its edge).
+This is how we did it in the photos above.
+We also show it again in the photo below.
+This way makes the finished saddle rack look like an upside-down letter "T."

 For another option, you can use boards that are a different size than 2X4.
 While 2X4s are probably the most common size of board for this type of saddle rack, you can use bigger boards like 2X6s, or you can use one 2X4 and one 2X6.

 Last but not least, you can paint the saddle rack any color(s) you like, and/or cover it with carpet to help keep your saddle from slipping.